 Mental Health, Addiction and Incarceration

-The is growing awareness and concern at the high rates (50 to 60 percent) of mentally ill people inside our jails and prisons.
+There is growing awareness and concern at the high rates (50 to 60 percent) of individuals with mental health challenges inside our jails and prisons.
 What is the appropriate response to an individual with mental health challenges who commits a crime?
 Does it depend on the crime?
 What is the role of addiction and mental illness?
 To what degree are mental health problems emerging because of the atmosphere in our criminal justice system?

 Let's Get Started!